Automation

 2. Firecrawl hits all 17 sources and pulls the day's headlines and lead paragraphs

-3. The scraped content goes to Claude with a detailed prompt that includes my audience profile, my content pillars, and my tone guidelines
+3. The scraped content goes to Claude with a detailed prompt that includes my client profiles, their industries, and what changes would affect them

-4. Claude returns a structured briefing: 5 stories, each with a summary, contrarian angle, LinkedIn hook, and content thread idea
+4. Claude returns a structured briefing: 3-5 stories, each with a summary, who it affects, what to do, and risk level

 5. The briefing gets emailed to me as a formatted HTML email